Global Health

 Initially, the program focused on mRNA vaccines targeting COVID-19.
 But the vision is broader: the program encourages the development of critical mRNA vaccines and therapeutics that fight different diseases threatening LMICs—thereby ensuring the capacity built by the project will be sustained and available to combat the next pandemic.

-BCG’s strategic involvement alongside MPP and WHO unfolded over several key phases, from the initial development of the concept to supporting the selection process for Afrigen and program partners to the program’s launch.
+BCG’s strategic involvement alongside MPP unfolded over several key phases, from the initial development of the concept to supporting the selection process for Afrigen and program partners to the program’s launch.
 Our involvement has continued through support for the fund-raising process and detailed planning to enable the operational ramp-up of the program.

 This includes facilitating dialogue among public health organizations, private sector partners, and international donors to promote the program and ensure its success.